-Concordia asks all parents to be responsible by immediately contacting their child's school to report any illness that may be considered a communicable disease (e.g. chicken pox, hepatitis, meningitis, etc.).
-Information gained will be used for the sole purpose of protecting the safety and well being of Concordia's students and staff.
+Concordia asks all parents to be responsible by immediately contacting their child's school to report any illness that may be considered a communicable disease (e.g., chickenpox, hepatitis, meningitis, etc.).
+The information gained will be used for the sole purpose of protecting the safety and well being of Concordia's students and staff.

-Any student or parent who has concerns regarding the safety of the school and its students is encouraged to call Concordia and provide the school with sufficient information (specific concern, name of involved students, location the incident occurred and the time).
-With this information the staff can investigate the concern.
+Any student or parent who has concerns regarding the safety of the school and its students are encouraged to call Concordia and provide the school with sufficient information (specific concern, name of involved students, location the incident occurred and the time).
+With this information, the staff can investigate the concern.
 There is no requirement for the person reporting the concern to identify him or herself.

-Please keep me home: If I have a fever, diarrhea, vomiting, eye infection.
+Please keep me home: If I have a fever of 100 or more, diarrhea, vomiting, eye infection.